drupol/master-thesis/src/thesis/4-conclusion.typ

 dedicated to high standards in research.
 These events serve as platforms for discussion, collaboration, and the sharing of new tools and techniques.

+Adopting the FAIR principles (Findable, Accessible, Interoperable, and Reusable)
+#cite(<Wilkinson2016>, form: "normal") can significantly enhance reproducibility
+in research.
+Ensuring that metadata and data are easily discoverable and accessible helps others understand and reuse them, thereby maintaining a transparent and verifiable scientific process.
+Moreover, interoperability and reusability ensure that data and associated methodologies can be integrated across various platforms and reused effectively, contributing to a robust research ecosystem.

 Furthermore, experienced researchers mentoring early-career scientists can pass on valuable knowledge and emphasise the importance of reproducibility in their work.
 Mentorship provides hands-on guidance and support, helping to build a